-The Pike Outlets
+Shop at the Pike Outlets

-The Pike Outlets at Rainbow Harbor is a shopping, dining and entertainment complex across from the Long Beach Convention Center.
+The Pike Outlets at Rainbow Harbor is a shopping, dining, and entertainment complex across from the Long Beach Convention Center.
 In addition to outlet stores like Restoration Hardware and H&M and restaurants such as Auld Dubliner Irish Pub, there are also many other activities to partake in at this shopping center.
-There's a movie theater; giant Ferris wheel, and a comedy club called the Long Beach Laugh Factory
+There's a movie theater, giant Ferris wheel, and a comedy club called the Long Beach Laugh Factory.

 Long Beach Transit provides seasonal transportation between waterfront attractions via the Aquabus and the larger Aqualink.
-It's a fun way to get from the Aquarium of the Pacific or Shoreline Village to the Queen Mary, Belmont Pier or the Alamitos Bay Marina.
+It's a fun way to get from the Aquarium of the Pacific or Shoreline Village to the Queen Mary, Belmont Pier, or the Alamitos Bay Marina.

 Utilizing public transit is also an inexpensive way to go for a boat ride, even if you don't plan on getting off.